Learn more about continuing care retirement communities and senior living options.

-Although there is no industry-standard definition, a continuing care retirement community- also known as a CCRC or life plan community- provides residents with contractual access to a continuum of care, beginning with independent living and including assisted living, memory care, and/or skilled nursing for a period greater than one year, and often for life.
+Although there is no industry-standard definition, a continuing care retirement community- also known as a CCRC or “life plan community”- provides residents with access to a continuum of care via a continuing care residents contract, beginning with independent living and usually including assisted living, memory care, and/or skilled nursing for a period greater than one year, and often for life.
+Continuing care contracts are regulated at the state level and; therefore, the definition of continuing care and contract requirements may differ from one state the the next.
+More on CCRCs.

-The primary difference is the continuing care contract, as described above.
+The primary difference between a continuing care retirement community- also known as a CCRC or “life plan community”- is the continuing care contract.
 In many cases, only those residents with a continuing care contract have access to the other levels of care within the community.
-Also, residents of some continuing care retirement communities may pay discounted rates for care services when those services are needed.
+Also, in accordance with the type of residency contract, residents of some continuing care retirement communities may pay discounted rates for available care services when those services are needed.

 There are several common factors among most continuing care retirement community contracts and typically the payment structure can be broken down into a buy-in and monthly payment structure.